-Block Seminars bring together professors and students from various CEMS institutions.
+Block Seminars bring together professors and students from various CEMS member schools.

-Subjects derive from different cultural and academic perspectives; many topics are not a part of the universities' standard curricula.
+Subjects derive from different cultural and academic perspectives; many topics are not a part of the member schools' standard curricula.

-Depending on when Term 1 begins at different CEMS institutions, Block Seminars can take place between August and mid-October.
+Depending on when Term 1 begins at different member schools, Block Seminars can take place between end-July and mid-October.
 As the Block Seminar is a mandatory element of the programme that can under no circumstances be postponed, class attendance is mandatory.
 It is the student's responsibility to make sure that they will be able to attend a Block Seminar at the beginning of the programme.
-The Block Seminar accounts for 3 ECTS credits and students receive a grade.
+The Block Seminar accounts for 3 ECTS and students receive a grade.

-As a starting point, students are automatically assigned to the Block Seminar of their Term 1 school.
-However, as long as places are available and with the permission of the school hosting the student during Term 1, students may apply for a Block Seminar different from the one held at their "Term 1 school" (Subject to decision in 2021).
+Students are automatically assigned to the Block Seminar of their Term 1 school.
+In exceptional cases, with the permission of the school hosting the student during Term 1, students may apply for a Block Seminar different from the one held at their "Term 1 school".